 Certain essential skills can only be taught with real-life projects and feedback provided by experts.
-Online courses offer a lonely path, which leaves many people struggling to identify where they want to go once they feel they are job-ready.
+Online courses offer a lonely path, which leaves many people struggling to figure out where they want to go once they feel they're job-ready.

 Education is great, but most degrees take 2+ years to complete and aren’t designed for practical, real-world application.
 That’s why many students look for alternatives even after they graduate.

 a.
 During your studies or within 1 month of graduation, you can only apply to any company if Turing College has confirmed that you can do this (this applies for both Hiring Partners and other companies).
 Turing College is allowed to make the decision as to whether an application is confirmed based on individual criteria for each case.
 You can apply to any company without confirmation 1 month after your graduation.

 b.
 If you apply to a Hiring Partner and receive an offer that meets your expectations (the salary range for the position is provided by us before you apply), but you then decline that offer without a good reason.
 An example of a good reason would be that you accepted another offer from a Hiring Partner, or that some new requirements such as relocation were added to the job offer.

 For you to graduate from Turing College in a reasonable timeframe, we define a minimum learning pace requirement.
 We have seen that only by maintaining a consistent pace can students successfully graduate from Turing College.
 The minimum learning speeds for students who receive a 100% scholarship are as follows: